 As you can imagine, Anthem has been hesitant to reveal anything in particular about the hack of its systems.
 Piecing information together, it appears hackers gained access to Anthem data after a malicious bit of malware type software was loaded onto the computer of a high-level employee.
 The login information for that employee was then copied and used to gain access to the system.

 Scarily, the discovery of the hack only happened after another employee noticed someone in the Anthem system was using their identity to query large amounts of customer data.
 Given this, there is no telling how long the hack has been in place nor the scope of data accessed by the hackers.

-Unlike many hacks, the Anthem breach is a significant threat to its customers.
+Unlike many hacks, the Anthem Blue Cross data breach is a significant threat to its customers.
 The problem with the Anthem hack is the perpetrators gained access to customer information including:

 - Social security number,